Can a couple survive infidelity? Canrelationship go back to normal after cheating"}'> a relationship go back to normal after cheating?

-At the very least, you might feel like even if you continue, your relationship will never really be the same again and you’ll carry the scars of the infidelity for the rest of your time together.
+The pain of infidelity never goes away; at the very least, you might feel like even if you continue, your relationship will never really be the same again, and you’ll carry the scars of the infidelity for the rest of your time together.

 Infidelity is not insurmountable

-That’s the first thing we want you to know – infidelity is not insurmountable.
-It’s painful yes, and the damage it does takes time to heal, but healing is possible.
+That’s the first thing we want you to know on how to heal after being cheated on – infidelity is not insurmountable.
+It’s painful, yes, and the damage it does takes time to heal, but healing is possible.

-The first part, when you’ve just found out (or been found out) is often the most painful.
+The initial effects of cheating, when you’ve just found out (or been found out) is often the most painful.
 It feels like everything is crashing down around you.
 But given time and commitment, many relationships can be healed.

-Poor communication is often one of the factors leading to an affair.
-A breakdown in understanding of your partner and their needs or intentions, a lack of emotional closeness, and even a lack of understanding of your own needs, can all contribute to infidelity.
+A breakdown in your ability to understand your partner and their needs or intentions, a lack of emotional closeness, and even a lack of understanding of your own needs, can all contribute to infidelity.